Aleena3443/ML-SVM-Tutorial/README.md

 ### Steps

 1. Open the notebook in Google Colab:
-   - Download the `svm_tutorial.ipynb` file from this repository.
+   - Download the ML_Assignment_23035205.ipynb` file from this repository.
    - Upload it to your Google Drive.
    - Open it with Google Colab.